-Whenever there is a file system inconsistency involved, the system mounts in Read only mode to prevent damage to the system.
-In Xen, if you come across such a situation we can try using the following methods to mount that back in write mode.
+Whenever there is a file system inconsistency involved, the system mounts in Read-only mode to prevent damage to the system.
+In Xen, if you come across such a situation you can try using the following methods to mount that back in write mode.

 - Boot the VM in single user mode.
 One can get into single user mode by changing the boot option of the VM from “graphical utf8” to “rw init=/bin/bash”.

 - The VM now goes into single user mode upon reboot.